Contents

 - You can improve your foreign language skills (Romance languages and English).

-Marine BOUILLETUSMB student who took part in a BIP on European citizenship in Portugal:
+Marine BOUILLETUSMB student who participated in a BIP on European citizenship in Portugal:

 I took part in the Intensive Hybrid Program in Portugal on European identity and citizenship.
-I found out about it via an e-mail from our director Claire Salmon, who told us that this program might be of interest to our academics, as I study political science and international relations.
+I got the information through an e-mail from our director Claire Salmon, who told us that this program might be of interest to our academics, as I study political science and international relations.

 From an academic point of view, this academics was beneficial, as I was able to deepen my knowledge of the European instructions and other points related to this subject.